-Note: Considered as a time standard, the Challenge/Onyx cycle counter is accurate to 1 part in 10,000.
-If you use it to measure intervals between events, be aware that it can drift by as much as 100 microseconds per second.
+Note: The cycle counter is synchronyzed only to the CPU crystal and is not intended as a perfect time standard.
+If you use it to measure intervals between events, be aware that it can drift by as much as 100 microseconds per second, depending on the hardware system in use.